HaoyangChen23/CODAProject/README.md

 CODA: Towards Discovering Core-based tOp-𝑘 Edge-Diversified pAtterns in a Single Large Graph

-Ted is implemented with Java (JDK23).
+CODA is implemented with Java (JDK23).

 # Environments